ar00gula/thecraftroom/z-notes.md

 - make it so that the boxes are centered even when there are less than three
 - add delay so things feel a bit less abrupt

+Add Supplies:

+There are validations in place, but I don't have error messages for them.
+Goal: make it so that already-in-place fieldswitherrors can be used

 /////////